tsuereth/glog/content/post/2021/04/18_supertimeforceultra.md

 And what's the solution to that?
 Why, rewinding time some more, of course; in effect, replaying the level, but faster.
 Which is more than a little tedious.

-Again, while I <i>admire</i> STFU's attempts to be more sophisticated than dumb-chaos run-and-guns like {{% game "Broforce" %}}Broforce{{% /game %}}, I don't think those attempts really paid off.
+Again, while I <i>admire</i> STFU's attempts to be more sophisticated than dumb-chaos run-and-guns like <game:Broforce>, I don't think those attempts really paid off.
 Making good use of time-rewinding is hard, and most often just feels repetitive.

 <i>Progress: Finished the intro level, almost(?) finished the Year 673 level.</i>